 Soulshape is the second ability Night Fae provides.
 This is a simple movement tool that lets you teleport a short distance and increases your movement speed.
 While not being as strong as Phial of Serenity it can still have its uses when trying to avoid mechanics or kite enemies in Mythic+, Torghast and Raids.

 Night Fae Soulbinds

 Niya is the most offensive option of the choices.
 Grove Invigoration will provide us with some extra Mastery and Health which is further enhanced when ever we use Ancient Aftershock.
-Niya's Tools: Poison and Niya's Tools: Burrs at the final row are both also DPS focused.
+Niya's Tools: Poison and Niya's Tools: Burrs are both solid, DPS-focused options.

-Korayn Wild Hunt Tactics and Face Your Foes are both extremely useful.
-First Strike could also be used in Mythic+, as the extra crit should be active at the start of each pack as long as you damage the enemies first.
+Korayn's Wild Hunt Tactics and Face Your Foes are both extremely useful.
+First Strike should be used in Mythic+, as the extra crit is active at the start of each pack as long as you damage the enemies first.

 Dreamweaver's Social Butterfly and Field of Blossoms can both be very solid options if you can play around the positioning requirements.
 You are unfortunately also forced to pick Podtender which is not optimal for tanks due to the 10-second inability to do anything.